 Bad News (and Helpful Information) for Patent Owners

-Freedom To Operate (FTO) Series
+Freedom to Operate Series

 I have some bad news for patent owners.
 Hopefully, this isn’t actually news to you; if it is, you’re going to want to read closely.
 Don’t worry, though—there’s a solution.
 And you’ll be in better shape in terms of your risk management after learning about and applying the solution.

 This is a little like suddenly realizing there are bears in the forest you’re hiking through.
 They were always there, even if you didn’t realize it.
 Once you know they are there, things feel different, but you really are better off knowing and being prepared.

 But what does this have to do with patents?

 Having a patent does not give you the right to use your own patented technology.
 Read that again.
 It’s 100% true.

 A patent is an exclusionary right.
 It gives you the right to keep others from using your patented technology without your permission.
 But it provides no guarantees about what you can do.

 Here’s an example: suppose you invent a new drug that will reduce high blood pressure, and you get a patent on the drug.
 Can you just start selling the drug?
 No, you can’t.
 The FDA will have a say in when and how you can sell it.
 You will probably also need a business license, and you will need to comply with safety and environmental standards in your manufacturing, etc. You can’t simply say to the various regulatory agencies “Leave me alone.
 I have a patent.
 I can do what I want.”

 In addition to these obvious obstacles, suppose your drug is a new combination of A + B, and someone else–Barry—has a patent on B. Barry may place some restrictions on who is free to make or use B, because of his patent.
 The fact that you invented the useful combination of A + B doesn’t force Barry to deal with you.